Inference for Impulse Responses under Model Uncertainty: Monte Carlo Simulations

-Nevertheless, to at least tentatively assess its potential, we implemented a variety of bootstrap versions in the simulations combined with a lag-augmented ($p=2$) VAR in levels.
-Although the performance varied considerably with the specific bootstrap algorithm implemented, even the best performing lag-augmentation method did not seem able to account for rank uncertainty in a satisfactory way, and performed no better than the standard VAR in levels.
-The results are summarized in Appendix \ref{sec:LAVAR}. \end{remark}
+\begin{remark} We also considered the lag-augmentation approach proposed by \citet{KilianLuetkepohl17} and \citet{InoueKilian19} in the simulations where we implemented a variety of bootstrap versions in combination with lag-augmenting ($p=2$) the VAR; see Appendix \ref{sec:LAVAR} for details.
+Although the performance varied considerably with the specific bootstrap algorithm implemented, even the best performing lag-augmentation method did not seem able to account for rank uncertainty in a satisfactory way, and performed no better than the standard VAR in levels.\footnote{We also investigated the bias correction proposed by \citet{Kilian98b}.
+We find that this method provides intervals with coverage close to nominal and comparable to the WIMP.
+However, some of the intervals are much wider than WIMP and even OLS intervals.
+The results are summarized in Appendix \ref{sec:LAVAR}.} \end{remark}